 Please contact us at (800) 332-9540 if you see a potentially hazardous tree or other vegetation concern that threatens our power lines.
 We will assess the risk posed to our equipment and, if necessary, remove the potential hazard at no cost to you.
 You may also contact us with any questions, comments or concerns about the vegetation management program.

-• Do not plant any tree within the right-of-way surrounding overhead transmission lines, or any tree expected to grow beyond 10 feet within the right-of-way surrounding overhead distribution lines.
+• Do not plant trees within the right-of-way surrounding overhead transmission lines, or any tree expected to grow beyond 10 feet within the right-of-way surrounding overhead distribution lines.

-• Plant trees at least 20 feet from distribution and transmission poles and structures.
+• Plant trees at least 20 feet from distribution or transmission poles and structures.
+Please see a list of recommended tree species to be planted in our Rights-of-Way Planting Guidelines.